-The signs installed at these locations will look exactly the same as the existing shelter signs to maintain a consistent look and experience for CTA Bus Tracker information.
+The signs installed at these locations look exactly the same as the existing shelter signs to maintain a consistent look and experience for CTA Bus Tracker information.

-The initial installations are based on locations that serve multiple bus routes.
-The installations represent about 20 percent of total bus shelters citywide, but will serve about 80 percent of CTA bus riders.
-We have worked hard to pick bus stops that benefit communities across the city, assist you with your bus trip and reach as many riders as possible.
+In general, CTA Bus Tracker displays are installed at bus shelters that serve multiple bus routes and rail stations that serve as transfer points to connecting bus routes.
+We have worked hard to pick locations that benefit communities across the city, assist you with your bus trip and reach as many riders as possible.

 CTA - System Information - Map Showing Bus Stop Shelters in Digital Sign Project